Skip to content

 Format, build, lint

-At this point, we have a modified source code by an LLM.
-We should try to use all the available tools to validate the changes.
-It is best to start with formatters and compilers as they are deterministic and typically fast.
+At this point, we have source code modified by an LLM.
+We should try to use all available tools to validate the changes.
+It is best to start with formatters and compilers, as they are deterministic and typically fast.

 Judge results with LLM